tholden/dynareOBC/README.md

 A paper containing both the theoretical and computational results is available on RePEc from here (for citations): https://ideas.repec.org/p/zbw/esprep/127430.html

+The code itself may be cited via the following DOI: http://dx.doi.org/10.5281/zenodo.48948

 Alternatively, read the slides from here: https://github.com/tholden/dynareOBC/raw/master/slides.pdf

 Installation